plogs/asopposedtowhat.com/content/posts/cancerism.md

 Imagine for a moment that in the past, innocent people were unfairly given cancer.
-Imagine that it was bad, and really unfair.
+Imagine that it was bad and really unfair.

 We know that if this were true, that it's a terrible thing to do.